prawee/express-mssql-starter/README.md

 # express-mssql-starter
-Simple expressJs starter apps with mssql
+Simple ExpressJs starter REST API with mssql

+How to run
+- `npm install`
+- `node .`

+How to run the test
+- `mocha test`